Deool

-Deool is a 2011 Indian Marathi comedy directed by Umesh Vinayak Kulkarni.
+Deool is a 2011 Indian Marathi comedy directed by Umesh Vinayak Kulkarni (an alumnus of the Film and Television Institute of India, (FTII) Pune).
 The film stars Girish Kulkarni, Nana Patekar, Dilip Prabhawalkar, Sharvani Pillai, and Sonali Kulkarni in lead roles.
 The film is about the effect of globalization on India's small towns and the terrible state of Indian villages, with a political backdrop.

 Deool won the 59th National Film Awards for Best Feature Film, Best Actor (Girish Kulkarni) and Best Dialogue (Girish Kulkarni).

 The film also marks the debut of veteran Hindi film actor Naseeruddin Shah in the Marathi film industry.

 Plot

 In the rural areas of Maharashtra lies a peaceful village called Mangrul.
 Keshya (Girish Kulkarni), a simple village youth, who works for Bhau (Nana Patekar) as a cow stockman, takes one of Bhau's cows named "KARDI", to one of the hills in the village where there is an Audumber (Ficus racemosa: Indian fig tree) tree present.
 KARDI scratches her head over that tree and by which Lord Dattatreya makes a presence and shows his Avtar to Keshya.
 Keshya, by experiencing God's Avtar, makes a hue and cry in the village saying God Dattatreya made an appearance for him.

 Anna (Dillip Prabhavalkar), most respected figure of Mangrul, advises him against announcing such personal matter as it's a question of faith.
-However, it is too late as a journalist (Kishor Kadam) with the help of a few other village youths who are more involved in politics, sensationalise the news about Lord Dattatrey making an appearance in Mangrul.
+However, it is too late as a journalist Mahasangram (Kishor Kadam) with the help of a few other village youths who are more involved in politics, sensationalise the news about Lord Dattatrey making an appearance in Mangrul.

 There is now a demand for a Dattatrey temple.
-Bhau doesn't approve it as he wants the funds to be used for better purposes, as Anna also has vision to build a Hospital in the village.
+Bhau doesn't approve it as he wants the funds to be used for better purposes, as Anna also has vision to build a hospital in the village.
 But since Bhau, helpless looking at the village so demanding, the temple is built.

 And slowly the village becomes a holy place.
 Mangrul goes through a 360 degree change due to commercialization, but nobody is complaining except Anna.
 Soon, blinded by the commercial progress, God is forgotten.
-Every village has a right to progress commercially, but how ethical it is to use a temple and its good to achieve it?
+Every village has a right to progress commercially, but how ethical it is to use a temple and is it good to achieve it?